Italian-style chickpea farinata topped with charred broccoli, lemon and capers is a very simple to make but deeply satisfying meal.

 - Wash broccoli and trim off any tough or knobbly bits from the stalk.
 Chop florets and stems into even sized pieces.
 Put them in a bowl, pour over coconut oil and toss gently to coat.
 Tip out onto a baking tray, season well with salt and pepper, then put in the oven on the middle shelf.

 - When the broccoli has been cooking for 10 minutes, heat your frypan (skillet) to a very high heat.
-Add 3 tbsp coconut oil, and when it reaches smoking point, quickly pour in the farinata batter.
+Add 3 tablespoon coconut oil, and when it reaches smoking point, quickly pour in the farinata batter.
 The oil will swirl around and through the batter, leaving some on the surface.

 - Carefully transfer the hot pan to a high shelf in the oven, and switch the oven to grill/fan grill (broil).
 This is a good opportunity to give the broccoli a shake too, it should be colouring up nicely.